Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 Executive Suites Hotel & Resort

 If you’re looking for one of Squamish’s most popular resorts it’s the Executive Suites & Hotel in Garibaldi Highlands.
 This hotel is pet friendly and kid-friendly (aka there is a pool) and is set off the highway allowing you to soak in the natural surroundings that is Squamish.
-I have personally stayed at this property and love it as a clean and amenity-loaded property.
+I have personally stayed at this property and love it as it is a clean and amenity-loaded property.

 Sandman Hotel & Suites Squamish